section-engineering-education/engineering-education/content/articles/compile-your-node.js-application-into-a-.exe-file/index.md

 - for Linux (index-linux)
 - for mac (index-macos)

 That is because we did not specify an operating system.
 Run the file that's suitable for your operating system.
-For example, if you are using Ubuntu, run `./index-linux` on the terminal.
+For example, in Windows just double-click on "index-win.exe" icon.
 It will launch the app and display a console that will act as an interactive interface between you and the app.
 Access the application in the preferred browser at `localhost:5000`.
 As seen, it works well.

 > **NOTE:** As long as the executable file is running, the application is running.

+##### Run on Linux or macOS

+If you are using Ubuntu, run `./index-linux` on the terminal.
+Confirm if it is running on the browser at `localhost:5000`.

 Close it using `Ctrl + C`.

+Incase you are using macOS, double click on "index-macos" icon and run your compiled application.
+Close it using the close button.

+##### Deeper dive

 Now let us dive a little deeper and specify the operating system and the Node.js version.
 In this, we use the `--targets` flag to set the target operating system.